 - An Innovation Configuration Map provides a clear picture of what constitutes high-quality implementation.
 It serves as an exemplar to guide and focus staff efforts.

 - The Stages of Concern process, which includes a questionnaire, interview, and open-ended statements, enables leaders to identify staff members’ attitudes and beliefs toward a new program or initiative.
 With this knowledge, leaders can take actions to address individuals’ specific concerns.

 - The Levels of Use interview tool helps determine how well staff, both individually and collectively, are using a program.
 Levels range from nonuse to advanced use.
 When combined with the Innovation Configuration and first-hand observations, this information can help staff effectively implement a new program.

 More information about CBAM is available on our website at sedl.org/cbam.
-If you would like to learn more about how SEDL can help you use CBAM to manage a school improvement initiative, visit the managing implementation section of our Center for High-Performing Schools website at highperformingschools.sedl.org/managing_implementation/.
+If you would like to learn more about how AIR can help you use CBAM to manage a school improvement initiative, visit the CBAM website on the American Institutes for Research site.

 1 Hord, Rutherford, Huling, & Hall, 2006.